 Welcome to The Latter-Day Saint Temple Interior Tour

-The Temple is the most revered and sacred place to members of the Church of Jesus Christ of Latter-day Saints.
-Temples are where the covenants that seal families through the eternities are established.
-Latter-day Saints feel that temples are literally God's house, and are respected as such.
+The temple is a hallowed place for members of the Church of Jesus Christ of Latter-day Saints.
+Temples are sacred space where the covenants that seal families through the eternities are established.
+Latter-day Saints feel that temples are literally God's house, and revere the edifices as such.

 Once a LDS temple is completed and dedicated, only church members who have been interviewed by both their bishop and stake president and hold valid temple recommends may enter.
 This is done to sustain the reverent spirit that should prevail in the House of God.

 However, after a temple is completed and prior to the dedication the temples are open for the public to view and tour.
-Since many people I know across the net have not had the opportunity to tour through a Mormon temple and see how beautiful the various rooms inside are, I'm providing a pictorial temple tour and two multimedia LDS temple tours I found.
+Since many people I know across the Internet have not had the opportunity to tour through a Mormon temple and see how beautiful the various rooms inside are, I'm providing this pictorial temple tour.
 I still highly recommended attending an actual temple tour at a public open house.
 The pictures are nice, but you miss feeling the spirit that's present there.

-There are temples planned or under construction at Barranquilla, Colombia; Concepcíon, Chile; Durban, South Africa; Fort Collins, Colorado; Fortaleza, Brazil; Hartford, Connecticut; Indianapolis, Indiana; Kinshasa, Democratic Republic of Congo; Lisbon, Portugal; Meridian, Idaho; Provo, Utah; Paris, France; Star Valley, Wyoming; Tijuana, Mexico; Urdaneta, Philippines; Winnipeg, Manitoba; Cordoba, Argentina; Payson, Utah; Philadelphia, Pennsylvannia; Phoenix, Arizona; Quetzaltenango, Guatemala; Rome, Italy; Sappora, Japan; Tegucigalpa, Honduras; and Trujillo, Peru.
+There are temples planned or under construction at Barranquilla, Colombia; Concepcíon, Chile; Durban, South Africa; Fort Collins, Colorado; Rio de Janeiro and Fortaleza, Brazil; Hartford, Connecticut; Indianapolis, Indiana; Kinshasa, Democratic Republic of Congo; Lisbon, Portugal; Meridian, Idaho; Provo, Utah; Paris, France; Star Valley, Wyoming; Cedar City, Utah; Tijuana, Mexico; Tucson, Arizona; Urdaneta, Philippines; Winnipeg, Manitoba; Cordoba, Argentina; Payson, Utah; Philadelphia, Pennsylvannia; Quetzaltenango, Guatemala; Rome, Italy; Sappora, Japan; Tegucigalpa, Honduras; Arequipa and Trujillo, Peru.
+Check back for Temple Open House information.